stjude-rust-labs/sprocket/crates/lint-rules.md

 The meta section should have a `description` of the task or workflow.

 The contents of the `description` will not be checked by the linter.
 However, we do have unenforced recommendations for what we believe makes a good description.
 It should be in active voice, beginning the first sentence with a verb.
 Each task/workflow is doing something.
 The first sentence should be a succinct description of what that "something" is.
 Feel free to use more than one sentence to describe your tasks and workflows.
 If you would rather keep your `description` entry succinct, you may write a more detailed entry under the `help` key.
-Additional and arbitrary `meta` entries are permitted (such as `external_help`, `author`, and `email` keys).
+Additional and arbitrary `meta` entries are permitted (including `external_help`, `author`, and `email` keys).

 **Group**: `completeness`